Queatz/vessel/README.md

 ## Additional Notes

 Extending the Vessel language is also easy.
 It is written in C++.
-Check [this page](wiki) for more information.
+Check [the wiki](https://github.com/Queatz/vessel/wiki) for more information.

 And thanks!
 We hope you enjoyed the read. <3